scholtzm/vapor-admin-commands/README.md

 ### Features

 - Adds commands to quickly change bot's name or online state
-- All changes done using commands are only temporary (until you restart your bot)
+- All changes are persisted back to config file

 ### Installation